MIRI Medium Resolution Spectroscopy

 MRS dither pattern

-See also: MIRI MRS Dithering MIRI Dithering, MIRI MRS Mosaics, MIRI MRS Coordinate Systems
+See also: MIRI MRS PSF and Dithering MIRI Dithering, MIRI MRS Mosaics, MIRI MRS Coordinate Systems

-The spatial point spread function (PSF) seen by the MRS imager slicers and detector pixels is undersampled by design, as is the spectral line spread function (LSF).
+The point spread function (PSF) produced by JWST and delivered to the MRS imager slicers and detector pixels is undersampled by design, as is the spectral line spread function (LSF).
 Optimal sampling in both spatial and spectral dimensions therefore requires that objects be observed in four dither positions that include a half-integer offset in both the along-slice and across-slice directions.
-Assuming that such dithered observations are obtained, MRS data products are nearly diffraction limited at long wavelengths (see MIRI MRS Dithering, Figure 1).
+Assuming that such dithered observations are obtained, MRS data products provide a PSF FWHM of about 0.3" at 5 μm and 1" at 25 μm (see MIRI MRS PSF and Dithering, Figure 2).

 A variety of different dither patterns are offered that optimize observations for a variety of different considerations: